zattera-protocol/ZEPs/ZEPs/zep-6.md

 ## Backwards Compatibility

-This ZIP introduces a consensus-breaking change requiring a hard fork.
+This ZEP introduces a consensus-breaking change requiring a hard fork.

 ### Compatibility Analysis